Thought Leadership Studio Blog Posts:

 A Paradigm Leader initiates a new paradigm, either inventing it or bringing it into a new context, and rides the vector of the new paradigm coming in like a surfer on a wave.

 A Paradigm Victim stays stuck in the old paradigm, left in the past and minimized.
-The plight of Borders bookstores, left behind in a declining business model as Paradigm Leader Amazon introduced the Kindle e-reader and Paradigm Adapter Barnes and Noble offered with the Nook, is demonstrates this paradigm paralysis.
+The was plight of Borders bookstores, left behind in a declining business model.
+During this time, Paradigm Leader Amazon introduced the Kindle e-reader and Paradigm Adapter Barnes and Noble offered with the Nook.
+Borders had a case of paradigm paralysis.

 The Three Paradigm Vectors: